darekf77/lodash-walk-object/README.md

-# WALK ALL PROPERTIES DEEP IN OBJECT AND CHANGE VALUES
+# WALK ALL PROPERTIES DEEP IN OBJECT

 This library let you go deep through all properties in your javascript object with